Endangered Instruments

 Scholarship

-The Con’s Endangered Instruments Scholarship (EIS) is a subsidized private lesson program encouraging students 18 years and under to play those instruments that are typically difficult to recruit for our orchestras.
-This scholarship is open to new students who are not currently enrolled in lessons, or to Conservatorium students interested in picking up or moving to one of these instruments.
+The Con’s Endangered Instruments Scholarship (EIS) is a subsidized private lesson program that encourages students 18 years of age and under to play instruments that are typically difficult to recruit for our orchestras.
+This scholarship is open to new students who are not currently enrolled in lessons or to Conservatorium students interested in picking up or moving to one of these instruments.

 What does the Scholarship cover?